Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 Step 4 will take several seasons or until all viable seed and sources are destroyed.
 There’s no information on how long seeds remain viable.

-Getting the seedlings under control once the seed source is removed is relatively easy when the terrain cooperates.
+Controlliing the seedlings once the seed source is removed is relatively easy when the terrain cooperates.

 Rotten cores and frequent snags combine to create widow makers in heavily infested areas.
-When using a chain saw, make sure you have an escape route, be aware of your footing and keep your equipment in peak operating condition - including a sharp chain.
+When using a chain saw have an escape route, be aware of your footing and keep your equipment in peak operating condition - including a sharp chain.

 hillside is covered with parasol seedlings

-This hillside is densely carpeted with CPT seedlings, evidence of seed bearing adults in the vicinity.
+This steep hillside is densely carpeted with CPT seedlings – clear evidence of seed bearing adults in the vicinity.
 These pop-up nurseries are easily controlled with minimal spraying.

 stacked lumber decomposes quickly

 Wood usually rots within several years of cutting.
-Stacking (above) delays the process.
 Stumps take longer, but in general debris is composted in a relatively short time.

 dramatic difference after cutting

 Freshly cut area (above) was nearly impassable prior to clearing.
-Trunks (below) were first limbed then bucked to speed decomposition.
+Trunks (below) were limbed and bucked to speed decomposition.

 freshly cut clearing